Acupuncture 101: Here’s what you can expect

 A: In China, acupuncture is used to treat everything.
 It’s not thought of as an alternative medicine.
 For most people there, it’s just a common part of their medical care.
 For example, in China, acupuncture is often used as a complementary treatment for all sorts of health conditions, everything from asthma to diabetes.

-In the West, however, acupuncture is more commonly used as part of a care plan for conditions like low back pain or joint pain.
-It’s also used to treat gastrointestinal issues (like nausea and vomiting), stress, and emotional issues.
+In the West, however, acupuncture is more commonly used as part of a care plan for conditions like chronic low back pain or joint pain.
+It’s also used to treat gastrointestinal issues (like nausea and vomiting) if medically necessary.

 Q: What can you expect during an acupuncture session?